 Student Debt in Canada

-Keep in mind that if the average doctorate grad has nearly $42,000 worth of debt, there are many with much more than this!
+Keep in mind that if the average university undergraduate has nearly $28,000 worth of debt, there are many with much more than this!
+According to the survey, nearly half of all university graduates have over $25,000 in debt when they leave school.

 While the interest rates on Canada Student Loans are declining, scholarships and other awards are an essential ingredient in trying to keep this debt burden as small as possible.